-We’ve discussed the basics of exposure —overexposure, underexposure and what camera settings control it.
+We’ve discussed the basics of exposure — overexposure, underexposure and what camera settings control it.
 But what is double exposure?
 It isn’t a difficult technique to master, it just takes a little practice.
+In this post, we’ll cover the basics behind this style with some tutorials on how to do double exposure in Photoshop.
 Let’s define it and learn how to capture it so you can produce creatively unique images on demand.

 What Does Double Exposure Mean